patrik64/adventofcode/2016/05/README.md

 In this example, after continuing this search a total of eight times, the password is ``18f47a30``.

-Given the actual Door ID, what is the password?
+Given the actual Door ID, **what is the password**?

 Your puzzle answer was ``f97c354d``.

 **--- Part Two ---**

 As the door slides open, you are presented with a second door that uses a slightly more inspired security mechanism.
-Clearly unimpressed by the last version (in what movie is the password decrypted in order?!), the Easter Bunny engineers have worked out a better solution.
+Clearly unimpressed by the last version (in what movie is the password decrypted in order?!), the Easter Bunny engineers have worked out a [better solution](https://www.youtube.com/watch?v=NHWjlCaIrQo&t=25).

-Instead of simply filling in the password from left to right, the hash now also indicates the position within the password to fill.
-You still look for hashes that begin with five zeroes; however, now, the sixth character represents the position (``0-7``), and the seventh character is the character to put in that position.
+Instead of simply filling in the password from left to right, the hash now also indicates the **position** within the password to fill.
+You still look for hashes that begin with five zeroes; however, now, the **sixth** character represents the **position** (``0-7``), and the **seventh** character is the character to put in that position.

-A hash result of ``000001f`` means that ``f`` is the second character in the password.
-Use only the first result for each position, and ignore invalid positions.
+A hash result of ``000001f`` means that ``f`` is the **second** character in the password.
+Use only the **first result** for each position, and ignore invalid positions.

 For example, if the Door ID is ``abc``: